 Using model 3, chambers plotted the earnings for a cohort of their members over four years by sex in a box and whisker chart.
-In 2019, 2020 and 2021 women's mean and median earnings was less than men's.
+There were only outliers in 2020 and 2021 and are shown as dots.
+In 2019, 2020 and 2021 women's mean and median earnings was less than men's even once outlier data was removed.
 In 2022, although the median range for women was higher than the men's, 30% of men earned more than the highest earning woman, and the highest earning man earned £170,000 more than the highest earning woman.
 In fact, in every year, the top quartile of women never earn more than the men's earnings in the mid-quartile, meaning the men's earnings ceiling was much higher.
+This is a worrying pattern which this model reveals.

-- This model shows the range of earnings for the whole cohort, and the distortion effect of outliers is reduced. - Disparities and trends over time can be spotted immediately. - This model can be used to support discussions in practice reviews where barristers can be shown where their earnings plot on the chart.
+- This model shows the range of earnings for the whole cohort, and the distortion effect of outliers is reduced. - Disparities and trends over time can be spotted immediately. - This model can be used to then support discussions in practice reviews where barristers are additionally shown where their earnings plot on the chart to provide a more individualised view.

-- Actual earnings data is revealed, although not for specific members, which may be challenging in smaller sets. - This is a trickier analysis to execute, and some additional training/support may be needed by some chambers.
+- Actual earnings data could be revealed, although without naming specific members, which may be challenging in smaller sets. - This is a trickier analysis to execute, and some additional training/support may be needed by some chambers.